Admer456/ScriptingMachine4/README.md

 * None of this code is production-ready and won't be for a few years
 * Tested only so far on Windows 10 x64, ideally I'd like to support Linux too
 * Use CMake to generate/build the C++ project.
 As for the C# project, it's already there, I most likely won't be using CMake for it, even though CMake does have C# support.
 Everything should work out of the box, copying the correct files into `ScriptingMachine4/bin`
-* What remains to be done is a ton of things related to automation:
-	* generating glue from the C++ APIs (potential options: CppSharp or SWIG)
-	* hot-reloading
-* I imagine, in the future, I'll go for this kinda system with the following layers:
-	* Scripts: a bunch of `.cs` files lying in some `scripts` folder
-	* ScriptManager: a C# library that will use Roslyn to compile these scripts into another C# DLL, and load that
-	* Host: a C++ app that will load ScriptManager and execute it, and by doing so, will also interact with Scripts
-* Hot-reloading might be easier to do once this ^ kinda architecture is in place

 ## History